REGISTRAR

-The Pike County Registrar is the office of voter registration and elections information.
-They handle all the voter registrations for Pike County.
+The Pike County Board of Elections and Voter Registration Office is the office of voter registration and elections information.
+They handle all the voter registrations and elections for Pike County and the cities of Zebulon, Williamson, Concord, Molena and Meansville.
 Although employed by the county, they are also responsible for adhering to all the guidelines from the Secretary of State and the Department of Justice.

 Most people don't realize just how much goes on in the Registrar office, yet it is a very important role in the county government.
 If you don't have correct voter registration taking place, candidates won't get elected.